GamuNetwork/logger/javascript/readme.md

     ```javascript
     import { info, warning, error } from '@gamunetwork/logger';
     ```
-- then you can use the functions tdke this:
+- then you can use the functions like this:
     ```javascript
     info('This is an info message');
     warning('This is a warning message');